-Participants commit to reading the selected book and engaging in discussions during three scheduled Video Meet-Ups during the designated term.
+Participants commit to reading the selected book and engaging in discussions during scheduled Video Meet-Ups during the designated term.
 Participants will receive questions and discussion topics to explore and reflect prior to each video meet-up, which will help guide discussions.

 Book Club Eligibility and Requirements